trendy-sand-dance/backend/README.md

 # service template
 This repo contains the basic layout of our services, it runs a node server.
+</div>

+## Repo information
 Database holds two tables: user data and game data.
-User management container only accesses the user data table ** if you want to change the structure of the database table(s), you must delete the db file in the container: src/database/database.db AND remove the volume so then see the changes and create a new database with the updated table(s)
+User management container only accesses the user data table

+** if you want to change the structure of the database table(s), you must delete the db file in the container: src/database/database.db
-</div>
+AND
+remove the volume so then see the changes and create a new database with the updated table(s)

+to continue to branch off and add to this repo:
+- password hashing
+- google authentication
+- two-factor authentication

 ## Repo setup
 After you've created a repo based on this template you should setup the branch rules.